atuel96/hp-greedy-bayesian-optimization/README.md

 <a id=2>[2]</a>
 Cerino, Franco, J. Andrés Diaz-Pace, and Manuel Tiglio.
 “An Automated Parameter Domain Decomposition Approach for Gravitational Wave Surrogates Using Hp-Greedy Refinement.” arXiv, December 16, 2022. https://doi.org/10.48550/arXiv.2212.08554.

+<a id=3>[3]</a>
+Shahriari, B., Swersky, K., Wang, Z., Adams, R. P., de Freitas, N. Taking the human out of the loop: A review of bayesian optimization.
+Proceedings of the IEEE, 104 (1), 148–175, 2016. https://ieeexplore.ieee.org/document/7352306

+<a id=4>[4]</a>
+Brochu, E., Cora, V. M., de Freitas, N. A tutorial on bayesian optimization of expensive cost functions, with application to active user modeling and hierarchical reinforcement learning, 2010. https://arxiv.org/abs/2212.08554